secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Tcpdump Packet Filtering.md

 06:17:10.225414 IP 145.253.2.203.domain > dialin-145-254-160-237.pools.arcor-ip.net.3009: 35 4/0/0 CNAME pagead2.google.com., CNAME pagead.google.akadns.net., A 216.239.59.104, A 216.239.59.99 (146)
 ```
 - #### Port Filter
 	- Apart from the individual ports, we can also define specific ranges of these ports, which are then listened to by TCPdump.
-Listening on a range of ports can be especially useful when we see network traffic from ports that do not match the services running on our servers.
-For example, if we have a web server with TCP ports 80 and 443 running in a particular segment of our network and suddenly have outgoing network traffic from TCP port 10000 or others, it is very suspicious.
+	- Listening on a range of ports can be especially useful when we see network traffic from ports that do not match the services running on our servers.
+	- For example, if we have a web server with TCP ports 80 and 443 running in a particular segment of our network and suddenly have outgoing network traffic from TCP port 10000 or others, it is very suspicious.
 	- The `portrange` filter, as seen below, allows us to see everything from within the port range.
-In the example, we see some DNS traffic along with some HTTP web requests.
 ```shell-session
 secmancer@htb[/htb]$ ### Syntax: port [port number]
 secmancer@htb[/htb]$ sudo tcpdump -i eth0 tcp port 443